allisontharp/cutthemustard/content/post/grey-poupon-french-dijon/index.md

 ---
-title: "{{ replace .Name "-" " " | title }}" # Title of the blog post.
+title: "Grey Poupon French Dijon" # Title of the blog post.
-date: {{ .Date }} # Date of post creation.
+date: 2024-11-30T14:27:09-05:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
-featured: true # Sets if post is a featured post, making appear on the home page side bar.
+featured: false # Sets if post is a featured post, making appear on the home page side bar.
 draft: true # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main